-Department of Health Care Policy & Financing and the ColoradoDepartment of Public Health & Environment.
+The Department of Health Care Policy and Financing and Department of Public Health and Environment

 Verification of provider qualification by HCPF is completed upon initial Medicaid enrollment and every five years through provider revalidation.
 The CDPHE survey process occurs at the time of initial enrollment and every three years.